-NOTICE IS HEREBY GIVEN THAT an annual general and special meeting (the "Meeting") of the holders (the "Shareholders") of the Class A Multiple Voting Shares and Class B Subordinate Voting Shares in the capital of Canso Select Opportunities Corporation (the "Corporation" or "CSOC") will be held in a virtual-only format via teleconference at 1-888-345-2160, Access Code: 9531441 on May 26, 2021 at 10:30 a.m.
+NOTICE IS HEREBY GIVEN THAT an annual general meeting (the "Meeting") of the holders (the "Shareholders") of the Class A Multiple Voting Shares and Class B Subordinate Voting Shares in the capital of Canso Select Opportunities Corporation (the "Corporation" or "CSOC") will be held at the offices of the Corporation at 100 York Boulevard, Suite 550, Richmond Hill, Ontario, L4B 1J8 by teleconference by dialing toll free at 1 (888) 279-3161 (enter Phone Conference ID: 530252232# when prompted) or via Microsoft Teams at Meeting ID: 267 554 771 511 (enter Passcode: Hh6Fo3ak when prompted) on May 26, 2025 at 10:30 a.m.
 (Toronto time), for the following purposes:

-- 1. to receive the audited financial statements together with the report of the auditors thereon for the Corporation's financial year ended December 31, 2020; - 2. to increase the number of directors of the Corporation from nine (9) to ten (10); - 3. to elect directors of the Corporation for the ensuing year; - 4. to re-appoint Deloitte LLP as the auditors of the Corporation for the ensuing year; and - 5. to transact such other business as may properly come before the Meeting and any adjournments(s) or postponement(s) thereof.
+- 1. to receive the audited financial statements together with the report of the auditors thereon for the Corporation's financial year ended December 31, 2024; - 3. to elect directors of the Corporation for the ensuing year; - 4. to re-appoint Deloitte LLP as the auditors of the Corporation for the ensuing year; and - 5. to transact such other business as may properly come before the Meeting and any adjournments(s) or postponement(s) thereof.

-The accompanying management information circular dated April 12, 2021 (the "Circular") provides additional information relating to the matters to be dealt with at the Meeting and is deemed to form part of this notice.
-Only Shareholders of record at the close of business on April 9, 2021 are entitled to receive notice of and to vote at the Meeting.
+The accompanying management information circular dated April 1, 2025 (the "Circular") provides additional information relating to the matters to be dealt with at the Meeting and is deemed to form part of this notice.
+Only Shareholders of record at the close of business on April 3, 2025 are entitled to receive notice of and to vote at the Meeting.